 Expenditure on the acquisition, creation or enhancement of assets is capitalised on an accruals basis, provided that it is probable that the future economic benefits or service potential associated with the item will flow to the Authority and the cost of the item can be measured reliably.
 Expenditure that maintains but does not add to an asset's potential to deliver future economic benefits or service potential (i.e. repairs and maintenance) is charged as an expense when it is incurred.
-There is no formal de minimis level for the recognition of Property, Plant and Equipment.
+A de minimis level of £5,000 is in place for the recognition of Property, Plant and Equipment.